wire-elements/spotlight/README.md

             );
     }

-    public function searchFoobar($query, User $user)
+    public function searchFoobar($query, Team $team)
     {
         // Given Foobar is the second dependency it will have access to any resolved depedencies defined earlier.
-In this case we can access the User which was chosen.
+In this case we can access the Team which was chosen.
     }

     public function searchTeam($query)